Robotics 1

 - is applicable for manipulators with at least 6 joints where the last 3 intersect at a point

-The general approach is the following:
+- the general approach is the following:

 - calculate the orientations and position where the wrist needs to be